- General Facility Use Policies

 Due to the threat of electrocution from a lightning strike, the swimming pool will close in the event of a lightning storm.
 Although the building has a lightning protection system, including the pool structure being bonded and grounded, there is still a possible risk of shock through the underground metallic network and large surface area of the water.
 Campus Recreation has taken the recommendation of the National Lightning Safety Institute and the American Red Cross to close all indoor swimming facilities during an electrical storm.
 When the first lightning strike is seen or thunder heard, the pools will be cleared and area closed.
 The pools will reopen 30 minutes after the last lightning is seen or thunder heard.
 Patrons can congregate in the locker rooms or (if properly attired) in the lobby until the pool reopens.
 The showers will be unavailable while the pool is closed during thunder and lightning storms.

 Areas of the Rec Center and MBAC may be closed and/or restricted from time to time.
 Most of these closures and restrictions will be due to special events, classes, cleaning and maintenance, reservations, or inclement weather.
 Scheduled closures will be posted one week in advance whenever possible.
-Unscheduled or emergency closures will be posted to the appropriate Facebook page.
+Unscheduled or emergency closures will be posted to the appropriate Facebook page and the Announcements section of the website.

 For entry to any Campus Recreation facility, in addition to signing a General Use Liability Waiver and having a membership or day pass: